Pyt-logo

 Trincomalee

-This place is has the right amount of beach magic in its air.
-The beaches of Uppuveli and Nilaveli with its coffee coloured sand and crystal blue water are a perfect beach getaway you will need this July.
-Dive into any colourful temple you come across to get a flavour of what exactly Sri Lanka heritage is all about.
-Don’t miss the Thirukonamalai Konesar Temple and the Temple of the Thousand Pillars in your list.
-We are here to customize your Sri lanka honeymoon packages and make your journey a memorable one.
+This place has the right amount of beach magic in its air.
+The beaches of Uppuveli and Nilaveli, with their coffee-coloured sand and crystal-blue water, are a perfect beach getaway you will need this July.
+Dive into any colourful temple you come across to get a flavour of what exactly Sri Lankan heritage is all about.
+Don’t miss the Thirukonamalai Konesar Temple and the Temple of the Thousand Pillars on your list.
+We are here to customise your Sri Lanka honeymoon packages and make your journey a memorable one.

 Sigiriya

-Visiting this place in post morning is not advisable as it is difficult to climb a rock under blazing sun.
-This place is designated as UNESCO World Heritage Site.
-Sigiriya rock is 200 metres tall and has its own historical importance dating back to the 5th century AD.
+Visiting this place in the post-morning (after 10 AM) is not advisable, as it is difficult to climb the rock under the blazing sun.
+This place is designated as a UNESCO World Heritage Site.
+Sigiriya rock is 200 metres tall and has its own historical importance, dating back to the 5th century AD.
 This rock has 1200 steps and needs a solid 2.5 hours to climb, get down and enjoy everything about the rock.
-Your sweat breaks can never get boring as it is filled with amazing paintings and panoramic views.
+Your sweat breaks can never get boring, as it is filled with amazing paintings and panoramic views.
 Missing this place would create a peak in your happy curve.

 Kandy

 The taste of Buddhism is around every corner of Kandy.
-A fallen tooth has always been a childhood fantasy to every kid and now these kids grow to embellish their childhood by visiting the Tooth relic temple.
-The Kandy lake, historic three temple loop of Kandy and the flavourful coconut savoured dishes make it a worthwhile idea being at Kandy.
-Get a Kandy tour packages with us and enjoy your trip hassle-free.
+A fallen tooth has always been a childhood fantasy to every kid, and now these kids grow to embellish their childhood by visiting the Tooth relic temple.
+The Kandy Lake, the historic three-temple loop, and flavourful coconut-savoured dishes make it a worthwhile stop in Kandy.
+Get a Kandy tour package with us and enjoy your trip hassle-free.

 Festivals Of Sri Lanka in July

-The Kataragama Festival, Aadi Vel and the Kandy Perahera are important festivals celebrated in Sri Lanka in July.
-Visiting Sri Lanka this time of the month will help you get to know the true importance Sri Lankans give their culture.
+The Kataragama Festival (full moon in July), Aadi Vel, and the Kandy Esala Perahera (late July to August) are important festivals celebrated in Sri Lanka around July.
+Visiting Sri Lanka this time of the month will help you get to know the true importance Sri Lankans give to their culture.

 Frequently Asked Questions on Visiting Sri Lanka in July

-Along with the top 5 places to visit suggestion, it is advisable to explore the north-eastern parts of the country.
+Along with the top 5 places to visit, it is advisable to explore the north-eastern parts of the country.
 The south-western parts experience the south-west monsoon.

-What is Colombo Sri Lanka weather in July?
+1. What is Colombo, Sri Lanka’s, weather in July?

-Yes, though you may experience some unavoidable showers in south-western parts, the north-eastern parts and hilly areas are perfect time to be visited.
+Yes, though you may experience some unavoidable showers in the south-western parts, the north-eastern parts and hilly areas remain accessible and pleasant.
 It’s the ideal time to get outdoors in the north.

-With so much reasons justifying, visiting Sri Lanka in July is an ideal choice.
-Visit pickyourtrail website to view some best Sri Lanka tour packages.
+With so many reasons justifying it, visiting Sri Lanka in July is an ideal choice.
+Visit the pickyourtrail website to view some of the best Sri Lanka packages.
 You can also customise your itinerary – we can help you identify what you want!